crow-intelligence/growth-hacking-sentiment/README.md

 # Growth Hacking with NLP and Sentiment Analysis
-This repo is made....
+This repo was made to the liveProject entitled Growth Hacking with NLP and Sentiment Analysis.

 ## Install the dependencies
 Make a virtual environment and install the dependencies:
 ```shell script
 pip install -r requirements.txt
 ```
-Download data needed for the dictionary based sentiment.
+Download data needed for the dictionary based sentiment analyzer.
 Start Python in your virtual environment.
 ```Python
 import nltk